titoBouzout/SideBarEnhancements/readme.md

 Provides enhancements to the operations on Side Bar of Files and Folders.

-Currently provides: new file/folder, edit, open/run, open with.., reveal, find in selected/parent/project, cut, copy, paste, duplicate, rename, move, delete, refresh.... and many copy as text, binary and tags formats.
-All commands available for files and folders~.
+Provides the basics: new file/folder, edit, open/run, reveal, find in selected/parent/project, cut, copy, paste, paste in parent, rename, move, delete, refresh....

+The not so basic: copy paths as URIs, URLs, content as UTF8, content as data:uri base64 ( nice for embedding into CSS! ), copy as tags img/a/script/style, duplicate, open with...

+All commands available for files and folders(when applicable) .

 <img src="http://dl.dropbox.com/u/43596449/tito/sublime/SideBar/screenshot.png" border="0"/>